isomerpages/moe-nushigh/_admissions/Year 1 and 3 Admissions/Admissions FAQs.md

 For Year 1 DSA-Sec applicants:<br>
 Only applicants who have been shortlisted for the DSA Selection Camp need to submit their portfolio.
 The submission instruction will be provided with the invitation to attend the Selection Camp, via the e-mail contact e-mail address filled in at MOE Centralised DSA-Sec Online Portal.
 Portfolio may include any Mathematics and Science related accomplishments, such as certificates and awards.

-There is no need to submit copy of school report book if the applicant is studying in a Singapore MOE Mainstream School.
-Submission of copies of school report book for equivalent of Primary 5 and Primary 6 levels results are only required for applicants who are not from Singapore MOE Schools.
+There is no need to submit copy of school report book if the applicant is studying in a Singapore Mainstream School.
+Submission of copies of school report book for equivalent of Primary 5 and Primary 6 levels results are only required for applicants who are not from Singapore Mainstream Schools.

 For Year 3 Admission applicants:<br>
 Before the Selection Tests: Portfolio including photocopies of the Primary 6, Secondary 1 and Secondary 2 semester 1 school report books and any Mathematics and Science related accomplishments, such as certificates and awards are to be uploaded to the&nbsp;[Year 3 Admission Online Application Portal](https://go.gov.sg/nush-ay2025-y3-admission) &nbsp;by 27 August 2025.
 All Year 3 Admission applicants are required to do so.